johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-03.md

 to also be used to communicate the initial SIG(0) public key from the child to the parent.

+It should also be noted that the bootstrap problem is essentially identical to the "automatic DNSSEC Bootstrap via CDS" service that multiple TLD registries provide today.
+Hence, to bootstrap the public SIG(0) key for child zone it is possible for the parent to scan the child zone for the KEY RRset.
+To make spoofed responses more difficult it is possible to also add a requirement to use a more stable transport, like TCP (or in the future DOT, DOH or DOQ once those become more generally available for DNS queries to authoritative servers).
+If the received KEY RRset is consistent from multiple vantage points and multiple times then it is considered authentic and stored by the parent's UPDATE Receiver as a trusted SIG(0) key for the child.

-Should a "registry" parent want to support this mechanism (as a service to its unsigned children) then the interface is usually EPP
+Should a "registry" parent want to support this mechanism (as a service to its unsigned children) then the most likely model is that the target of the DNS UPDATE is operated by the registrar (or possibly that the DNS UPDATE is forwarded to the registrar).
+The registrar performs its normal verifications of a change and then transforms the update into an EPP {{!RFC5730}} transaction to communicate it to the registry.
-{{!RFC5730}} and would require the implementation of a new EPP extension, which is clearly doable.

 ## Rolling the SIG(0) Key

-Once the parent DNS UPDATE Receiver has the key, the child can update it via a DNS UPDATE just like updating the NS RRset, the DS RRset or the glue in the parent zone (assuming a suitable DNS UPDATE policy in the parent).
+Once the parent (or registrar) DNS UPDATE Receiver has the key, the child can update it via a DNS UPDATE just like updating the NS RRset, the DS RRset or the glue in the parent zone (assuming a suitable DNS UPDATE policy in the parent).
 I.e. only the initial bootstrapping of the key is an issue.

 Note, however, that the alternative of re-bootstrapping (by whatever bootstrapping mechanism was used) in case of a key compromise may be a better alternative to the parent supporting key rollover for child SIG(0) keys.
-The decision of whether to allow key rollover via DNS UPDATE is left as parent-side policy.
+The decision of whether to allow SIG(0) key rollover via DNS UPDATE is left as parent-side policy.

+# Scalability Considerations

+The primary existing mechanism for automatic synchronization of DNS delegation information is based on parent-side "scanning" of the child zones for CDS and/or CSYNC RRsets, performing DNSSEC validation on the result and then, in the CSYNC case, based on the result, issue and validate a potentially large number of additional DNS queries, all of which must be DNSSEC validated.
+This makes a CDS/CSYNC scanner for a parent with a significant number of delegations a complex and resource consuming service.
+Among the issues are rate-limiting by large DNS operators and inherent difficulties in issuing millions of recursive DNS queries where all received data must be validated.

+By comparision, the DNS UPDATE based mechanism for automatic synchronization shifts most of the effort to the child side.
+It is the child that is responsible for detecting the need to update the delegation information in the parent zone (which makes sense as it is the child that has made a change and therefore, in many cases, already "knows").
+It is the child rather than the parent that computes what records should be added or removed.
+All of this is good for scalability.

+Furthermore, the information collection and validation effort for the UPDATE Receiver is restricted to validation of a single DNS message, using a SIG(0) key that the UPDATE Receiver already has.
+The UPDATE Receiver does not have to issue any DNS queries, it does not have to follow any DNSSEC signature chains to perform validation.

+Hence, as the data collection and validation is much simplified the task of the UPDATE Receiver is mostly focused on the policy issues of whether to approve the UPDATE or not.

 # Security Considerations.